Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

 But perhaps the greatest spiritual message conveyed in The Sound of Music is that sometimes God leads us in ways we don't understand as part of His plan for our lives.
 This is clearly demonstrated in the inner conflict Maria experiences when she finds herself falling in love with the captain.

-Maria’s sincere desire to live her life in God’s will is apparent from the very beginning of the movie, but she initially doesn’t consider that it might be God’s will for her to live outside of the confines of the convent.
+Maria’s sincere desire to follow God’s will for her life is apparent from the very beginning of the film, but she initially doesn’t consider that it might be God’s will for her to live outside of the confines of the convent.
 The Mother Superior helps Maria understand that her unique personality and talents make her an unsuitable nun and that God may be calling her to put her talents to good use outside of the abbey.

 How often do we find ourselves in situations where we feel frustrated because we sense we aren’t using our gifts to the utmost or fulfilling our intended purpose in life?
 Sometimes God uses these circumstances to shake us out of our comfort zone and lead us in a new direction.